tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_PurgeTSS/README.md

 ## Overview

 This guide provides basic instructions on using PurgeTSS for your project.
 PurgeTSS is an Alloy addon with predefined classes to use in the XML views.
-It can used by  all Titanium developers, who want to create beautiful designed mobile apps easily.
+It can be used by  all Titanium developers, who want to create beautiful designed mobile apps easily.

 ## Command-line interface usage